 Here is another recording of the full suite:

-American composer William Henry Fry (1813-1864) wrote this highly enjoyable piece in 1853, deeming it at the time “the longest instrumental composition ever written on a single subject, with unbroken continuity.”
-This claim, which is probably true, is quite surprising, as is the fact the legend of Santa Claus was already ingrained in American culture eight years prior to the outbreak of the American Civil War.
-Fry counted composer Hector Berlioz among his important influences, and one can hear echoes of Berlioz’ grand orchestral effects in Fry’s piece, though his voice is his own.
+American composer William Henry Fry wrote the highly enjoyable Santa Claus: Christmas Symphony in 1853, deeming it at the time “the longest instrumental composition ever written on a single subject, with unbroken continuity.”
+This claim, which is probably true, is quite surprising, as is the fact that the legend of Santa Claus was already ingrained in American culture eight years prior to the outbreak of the American Civil War.
+Fry counted composer Hector Berlioz among his important influences, and one can hear echoes of Berlioz’ grand orchestral effects in the piece, though Fry’s voice is his own.
+The Santa Claus Symphony is likely the first use of the recently-invented saxophone in an orchestral work.
 There are even a few good melodies here.
-This symphony—really a tone poem—depicts a series of scenes:
+Though termed a symphony, it is really a tone poem, depicting a series of scenes:

 Recommendation: The only recording, under Tony Rowe, with the Royal Scottish National Orchestra, coupled with other non-seasonal works by Fry, is excellent.
 Here is the recording: